stormpath/stormpath-framework-spec/registration.md

 This describes how we handle the response, after an account has been successfully created.

-* If the request is `Accept: application/json`, the response should always be status 200 and the body should be a JSON body which is the account object that was created, but DO NOT expand any resource on the account object.
-We do not want to leak any information that may have been associated with this account (i.e. custom data)
+* If the request is `Accept: application/json`, the response should be status 200 with an empty body.

 * If the request is `Accept: text/html`, and..
   * The newly created account's status is ENABLED and [AUTO_LOGIN](#AUTO_LOGIN)
     is:
-    * `True`: issue a 302 Redirect to the REGISTRATION_URL and create set `access_token` cookie on the client
+    * `True`: issue a 302 Redirect to the POST_REGISTRATION_URL and create set `access_token` cookie on the client
     * `False`: inform the user that their account has been created and they may now login